Master of Social Work

 For graduated students, for whom information is discovered after the time of their degree completion regarding alleged ethical or professional violations that occurred during the time they were enrolled in the MSW program, the professional conduct procedures are as follows:

-1. When the program director and field director learn that a graduated student may have committed ethical or professional violations during the time they were enrolled in the program, they may investigate the allegations.
+1. When the Program Director and/or Field Director learn that a graduated student may have committed ethical or professional violations during the time they were enrolled in the program, they may investigate the allegations.

-2. After reviewing their findings, the program director and field director may choose to convene a Professional Conduct Meeting.
+2. After reviewing their findings, the Program Director and/or Field Director may choose to convene a Professional Conduct Meeting.
 This meeting shall be attended by the Program Director/designee, Field Director/designee, and graduated student.
 A staff member will also attend the meeting silently for the purpose of documenting the meeting's proceedings.
 The meeting shall be held in Zoom or on a similar virtual conference platform.

-Subject to written approval from the student, all participants, the meeting shall be recorded and with the URL for the recording provided to the student, program director/designee, and field director/designee.
+Subject to written approval from the student, the meeting shall be recorded and with the URL for the recording provided to the student, Program Director/designee, and Field Director/designee.
 Students are expected to be in a quiet and private area during professional conduct meetings with faculty.
 Students must have their webcam working and turned on for the duration of the meeting.
+Students are expected to make arrangements to attend conduct meetings at the date and time scheduled, during business hours.

 4. A graduated student receiving a Dean's letter of intent to revoke the student's degree may submit a written appeal to the Dean with supporting documentation, within 30 calendar days of transmission of the Dean's letter of intent.
 This appeal process is documentation-based and does not include a synchronous hearing.
 After review of the student's written appeal and supporting documentation, the Dean may or may not decide to revoke the graduated student's degree, with written notice of either outcome provided to the student.